Duder Regional Park

 The area was one of the first places in the Auckland Region visited by the Tainui canoe, becoming an important settlement for Ngāi Tai ki Tāmaki.
 In the 1860s, the area was sold to the Duder family, who ran sheep on the peninsula until it was sold to the Auckland Regional Council and opened as a regional park in 1995.

 Geography

+Duder Regional Park is located on the Whakakaiwhara Peninsula.
 The park is a 162 ha working farm bounded to the west by Duders Beach.
 It is situated on a headland and offers commanding views of the Hauraki Gulf.
 There is limited native bush as most of the land is grassed, however the area to the southwest of the peninsula (called "the Big Bush") is a remnant of pre-human settlement forest.
+The southern coast is home to tidal mudflats and shell banks, which is a habitat for migratory birds.